felix-rojas/lang-dict/README.md

 The included 7z file is the compressed form of the xml file, which is quite large for versioning.
 I have decided to add only the compressed file for backup purposes as it will not change.
 With that in mind however, be careful when extracting the 7z because it is *300 MB heavy*.

+## Steps

+1. Run run.sh `./run.sh`.
+This will:
+    1. Compile the program.
+    2. Run the program using the default parameters.
+    3. Creates a file of definitions `dict.tsv` and sample words `words.txt`
+2. Type any word from `words.txt` and it will return its definition and exit.

+##